Almost toric fibrations on K3 surfaces via degenerations: The preparatory step

-\begin{exmp} The interior of the base of almost toric fibration carries a nodal integral affine structure. \end{exmp} Fix almost toric fibrations $\mu_i:X_i\to B_i$ on the central fiber $\cX_0$. \begin{prop} The ATF's $\mu_i:X_i\to B_i$ induce a piecewise nodal integral affine structure on the intersection complex $\Delta_{\cX}$ up to isomorphism. \end{prop} \begin{proof} We construct a cell complex $B$ as follows.
+Fix almost toric fibrations $\mu_i:X_i\to B_i$ on the central fiber $\cX_0$. \begin{prop} The ATF's $\mu_i:X_i\to B_i$ glue together to a cell complex $B$ endowed with a piecewise nodal integral affine structure, and which is homeomorphic to the intersection complex $\Delta_{\cX}$. \end{prop} \begin{proof} We construct a cell complex $B$ as follows.
 For each triple intersection point $X_{ijk}$ we introduce a $0$-cell $B_{ijk}$.
 We fix an order on the $0$-cells, and for any double intersection component $X_{ij}$ we attach the interval $B_{ij}=[0,\omega(X_{ij})]$ to the two triple intersection points $X_{ijk},X_{ijk'}$ in an order preserving manner.
 Finally, for the 2-cells we take the base diagrams $B_i$ and attach $\mu_i(X_{ij})$ to $B_{ij}$ by the unique affine map to the interval taking $\mu_i(X_{ijk})$ and $\mu_i(X_{ijk'})$ to $B_{ijk}$ and $B_{ijk'}$ respectively.
 It is clear that the construction is independent of the choice of order on the $0$-cells.
 Namely, if we change the order between a pair of successive vertices $X_{ijk}$ and $X_{ijk'}$ we get a map on the corresponding $1$-skeleta by mapping the interval $B_{ij}$ to itself via $t\mapsto \omega(X_{ij})-t$.
 This map extends to an isomorphism of the corresponding cell complexes.

 We obtain a homeomorphism between $B$ and the intersection complex $\Delta_{\cX}$ by mapping the 1-skeleton of $B$ to the $1$-skeleton of $\Delta_{\cX}$ in the obvious way.
 For each $i$ we then pick any homeomorphism from the $2$-cell associated with $X_i$ to $B_i$ in a way that commutes with the attaching maps.
 While this identification involves arbitrary choices, the piecewise nodal induced integral affine structures are all isomorphic. \end{proof}